RobinBobin/eslint-config/README.md

 ## <a name='config_eslint.config.js'></a>eslint.config.js

-A script invoked during `postinstall` copies a sample ESLint config, named `eslint.config.js_<number>` to your project root dir.
-Don't forget to rename the file, deleting the `_<number>` part.
-You can copy this file manually if you don't want to let `postinstall` execute:
+The script invoked during `postinstall` copies a sample ESLint config to your project root dir, naming the file `eslint.config.js_<number>`.
+Don't forget to delete the `_<number>` part from the file name.
+You can copy this sample config manually if you don't want to let `postinstall` execute:

-    cp node_modules/@robinbobin/eslint-config/eslint.config.js_<number> ./eslint.config.js
+    cp node_modules/@robinbobin/eslint-config/eslint.config.js_ ./eslint.config.js